OnMat/SPAECE-Games/numeros-e-funcoes/index.md

+---
-# Interagindo com Números e Funções
+title: Interagindo com Números e Funções
+subject: Jogos
+---

 In this tutorial, we'll cover the basics of the Jupyter Book ecosystem, and step you through creating, building, and publishing your first book.